 All worthy goals meet some resistance.
-When negative forces predominate, a well-timed retreat can be a good move — in order to keep your energy up and allow you to persevere.
+When negative forces predominate, a well-timed retreat can be a good move for keeping your energy up and allowing you to persevere.

 Strategic retreat is not to be confused with escape or surrender.
-Nevertheless, a well-timed retreat can require quick and nimble movement, in order to take up a new position before you are damaged by a current threat.
-You are not admitting defeat by such action, but increasing your options and preserving your energy and other resources.
-Sometimes it is necessary to slow down, let go or move back in order to better position yourself for future moves, or to draw an opponent closer.
+Nevertheless, a well-timed retreat may require quick and nimble movement, in order to take up a new position before you are damaged by a current threat.
+You are not admitting defeat by such action but increasing your options by preserving your energy and other resources.
+Sometimes it is necessary to slow down, let go, or move back to better position yourself for future moves or to draw an opponent closer.
 Timing is critical, as is positioning and considerations of personal security.
 Skillful retreat is truly a sign of intelligence and strength.

-Periods of withdrawal or retreat call for cool-headedness, so keep your wits about you.
-Attend to details while allowing for enough time to contemplate the big picture.
-Be creative.
-Remember, not all progress follows a straight line.
-Maintaining a sense of self-confidence is essential; small setbacks can easily become defeats if we’re mired in self-doubt or self-pity.
+Periods of withdrawal or retreat call for coolheadedness, so keep your wits about you.
+Attend to details while allowing for enough time to contemplate the big picture—and be creative in your solutions.
+Remember: not all progress follows a straight line.
+Maintaining a sense of self-confidence is essential, as small setbacks can easily become defeats if we’re mired in self-doubt or self-pity.
 A confident retreat can produce success.

 Changing Line Interpretations